 Every autumn, I spend a day or two thinking I have a cold before I remember that allergies are a thing I deal with every year.
 Then I pop an antihistamine and feel better in a few hours.
-But this autumn, amid the pandemic, I’m already on hyper-alert for the slightest sniffle.
+But this autumn, I’m already on hyper-alert for the slightest sniffle.
 As pollen counts creep up, I'm probably not the only one wondering, "Is this autumn allergies, or do I have COVID-19?"

 So I went straight to Purvi Parikh, MD, an New York City allergist with Allergy & Asthma Network, asking her exactly how someone can tell if they’re suffering from hay fever or COVID-19.
 She broke it down for me.